mspncp/gosu-wiki/Ruby-Tutorial.md

 end
 ```

+(Please download [beep.wav](https://raw.githubusercontent.com/gosu/gosu-examples/master/examples/media/beep.wav) and ensure that it can be found at `media/beep.wav`.)

 As you can see, loading and playing sound effects couldn't be easier!
-See the [RDoc][] for more powerful ways of playing back sounds - fiddle around with volume, position and pitch.
+See the [RDoc][] for more powerful ways of playing back sounds.

 That's it!
 Everything else is up to your imagination.
 If you want to see examples of other types of games being written in Ruby/Gosu, take a look at the great projects on the [Gosu Showcase board][boards.showcase].